Book Review: The Jihad Game: Inside Pakistan’s Dark War by Abhinav Pandya

 The 'Jihad Game' written by Abhinav Pandya (counter-terrorism expert) is an investigative book that explores how Pakistani Military, ISI and Jihadi complex has systematically turned jihad into a prolonged statecraft against India.
 While spanning the period from the 1970s to the present, the book examines religious sectarianism, the evolution of terrorism, the diversity of militant networks and the policy steps & missteps of the Indian government in Kashmir.

-The author clearly shows that there is no single model of terrorism—each group has different goals, cadre skills, funding base, population support.
 In Jammu & Kashmir, militant groups have selectively used the idea of jihad to present the conflict as a religious duty rather than a political issue.
-Groups like Hizbul Mujahideen, while Lashkar-e-Taiba and Jaish-e-Mohammed reflect a Pakistan-based, transnational jihadist approach that links Kashmir to a wider Islamist cause.
+The author clearly shows that there is no single model of terrorism - each group has different goals, cadre base, funding mechanism and population support.
+Groups like Hizbul Mujahideen is more homegrown while Lashkar-e-Taiba and Jaish-e-Mohammed reflect a Pakistan-based, transnational jihadist approach that links Kashmir to a wider Islamist cause.
 Terrorism in Kashmir can be broadly divided into four major players:

 1. Hizbul Mujahideen: Rooted primarily in Deobandi Islamist ideology, with strong influence from Jamaat-e-Islami, blending political Islam with militancy & grew from local cadres.